n4ch03/hirebox/README.md

 ## Motivation

-In some scenarios for a hiring perspective is interesting to:
+In some scenarios is interesting to:
 * Invite an external user to our organization's [Slack](http://www.slack.com)
 * Add the external user to only one channel